 What is FICA Tax?
 (And Why Do I Have to Pay It?)

-As an employer, you’re responsible for collecting, paying, and reporting certain federal and state employment taxes for your employees.
+As a small business owner, you’re responsible for collecting, paying, and reporting certain federal and state employment taxes for your employees.
 These taxes, which are withheld from your employees’ paychecks, include Social Security and Medicare taxes

 The Federal Insurance Contributions Act governs these taxes, and they are referred to as FICA taxes.